GenesisTeodoro/Salon-Management-System/README.md

 # Salon Management System

-partial source code for Salon Management System
+partial source code for our project in web development